Andrew Mountbatten-Windsor: Lawsuit

-In August 2021 Giuffre sued Andrew in the federal District Court for the Southern District of New York, accusing him of "sexual assault and intentional infliction of emotional distress".
-The lawsuit was filed under New York's Child Victims Act, legislation extending the statute of limitations where the plaintiff had been under 18 at the time, 17 in Giuffre's case.
-On 29 October 2021 Andrew's lawyers filed a response, stating that their client "unequivocally denies Giuffre's false allegations".
-On 12 January 2022 Judge Kaplan rejected Andrew's attempts to dismiss the case, allowing the sexual abuse lawsuit to proceed.
+In August 2021, Giuffre sued Andrew in the federal District Court for the Southern District of New York, accusing him of "sexual assault and intentional infliction of emotional distress".
+On 29 October 2021, Andrew's lawyers filed a response stating that he "unequivocally denies Giuffre's false allegations".
+On 12 January 2022, Judge Kaplan rejected Andrew's attempts to dismiss the case, allowing the lawsuit to proceed.
 In February, the case was settled out of court, with Andrew making a donation to Giuffre's charity for victims of abuse, without any admission of liability.
-The amount had not been disclosed as of 2025, but was widely reported to have been £12m.
-Criminal proceedings in the United States over Giuffre's claims remained possible.

 Repercussions

 On 20 November 2019, Buckingham Palace announced that Andrew was suspending his public duties "for the foreseeable future".
-The decision, made with the consent of the Queen, was accompanied by the insistence that Andrew sympathise with Epstein's victims.
+The decision, made with the Queen's consent, was accompanied by an insistence that Andrew sympathised with Epstein's victims.
 Other working royals took over his commitments in the short term.
-On 24 November the palace confirmed that Andrew was to step down from all 230 of his patronages, although he expressed a wish to have some sort of public role at some future time.
+On 24 November, the palace confirmed that Andrew would step down from all 230 of his patronages.
+The scrutiny of Andrew's relationship with Epstein also led to scrutiny of other public figures' ties to Epstein, notably those of Mette-Marit, Crown Princess of Norway.

-On 16 January 2020 it was reported that the Home Office was recommending "a major downgrade of security" for Andrew, which would put an end to "his round-the-clock armed police protection".
-On 28 January 2020 the American lawyer Geoffrey Berman stated that Andrew had provided "zero co-operation" with federal prosecutors and the Federal Bureau of Investigation regarding the ongoing investigations, despite his initial promise in the Newsnight interview when he said he was willing to help the authorities.
-Sources close to Andrew said that he "hasn't been approached" by US authorities and investigators, and his legal team announced that he had offered to be a witness "on at least three occasions" but had been refused by the Department of Justice.
-The US authorities responded to the claim and denied being approached by Andrew for an interview and labelled his statements as a way "to falsely portray himself to the public as eager and willing to cooperate".
-Spencer Kuvin, who represented nine of Epstein's victims, said Andrew could be arrested if he ever returns to the United States.

-In March 2020 Andrew hired Mark Gallagher, a crisis-management expert who had helped high-profile clients falsely accused by Operation Midland.
-In April 2020 it was reported that the Duke of York Young Champions Trophy would not be played any more, after all activities carried out by the Prince Andrew Charitable Trust were stopped.
-In May 2020 it was announced that Andrew would permanently resign from all public roles over his Epstein ties.